artemisia0/GUI-for-SFML/README.md

-# SSGUI_SFML_GUI
-_Simplest and Smallest GUI header-only library for SFML.
-Written for beautiful game ui creating._
+# Lightweight GUI library for SFML

-## Description
-It is small header-only GUI library for SFML.
-SSGUI was written for my game.
-Nice tool that might be useful: https://www.g200kg.com/en/webknobman/.
+I recommend using this [tool](https://www.g200kg.com/en/webknobman/) for creating button/slider/knob textures.

 ## Features
 * Small header-only library (less than 700 LOC)
 * Image-based (to create a knob prepared earlier spritesheet is required)
 * Support for creating buttons, sliders (vertical and horizontal), unicode text entries and knobs
 * Written in C++ 17.
-Tested with g++ and clang++ (MSVC and other stuff should work too...)
+Tested with g++ and clang++ under linux (MSVC and other stuff should work fine...)

 ## Getting started
-To start using SSGUI You will need to install SFML, include ssgui.hpp header to your source code file and compile ssgui.cpp
+To start using this library You should install SFML, include ssgui.hpp header to your source code file and compile ssgui.cpp

 ## Tutorial
-Go to 'example' directory.
+Go to the 'example' directory.
 Here's code from it.
 To understand ssgui stuff better You can check it's interface in ssgui.hpp (see comments and some prototypes).